smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 `keytool -import -keystore C:\certs\nifiserver.jks -file C:\certs\myCA.pem`

 #### 3.5 Import the signed NiFi server’s certificate into the keystore
 This command will import the certificate you signed in [3.3](#33-signing-the-nifi-servers-certificate) into the keystore.
-It will ask for the two passwords you chose in [3.1](#31-generate-a-keystore-for-the-nifi-server): first the keystore’s password and then the private key’s password, or just one of them if they’re the same.
+It will ask for the two passwords you chose in [3.1](#31-generate-a-keystore-for-the-nifi-server): first the keystore’s password and then the private key’s password, or just one of them if they are the same.

 `keytool -import -trustcacerts -alias nifiserver -file C:\certs\nifiserver.crt -keystore C:\certs\nifiserver.jks`